ORM Basics

 where( $key, $value = null )

 This method filters the results by the given key and value.
-Supported keys are those that are supported by the WP_Query class plus any of the respository’s declared schemas.
+Supported keys are those that are supported by the WP_Query class plus any of the repository’s declared schemas.

 Example: